thesquash/stlwrt/README.md

    and private header files right now is the names of some functions, as described below.

- * `m4`:  Various m4 macros used by the configuration process of STLWRT.
-The whole build process of GTK+ 2 was messed up, and I plan on converting to Meson and Ninja instead of GNU Autotools, which I note have been very sluggishly maintained lately.
-It seems the whole GNU Project is starting to fall apart and get replaced by independent, (relatively) uncoordinated open-source programmers.
-That's not derogatory, that's my unbiased perspective.

  * `modules`:  This holds the code for various STLWRT modules, some of which probably don't need to be here.
 This includes the Pixbuf-based theme engine and several print backends, all copied directly from GTK+ 2.
 GAIL is